onShowcase/EducationPolicies/socialmedia.md

 We believe in having a presence on all social networks regardless of whether we actively use them, since this discourages others from creating accounts which mimic or falsely represent us and our school.

-The school will have a presence on the following social networks: __Facebook, Twitter, LinkedIn, Instagram, Pinterest, Snapchat and Youtube__.
+The school will have a presence on the following social networks: __Add Here__.
 Where possible, the account will be listed as a business or company under the school’s name, rather than as a personal or individual.
 It is important for us, as a school, to maintain a presence on these platforms to discourage others from creating a derogatory account in our school's name.

-The school will actively post on the following social networks: __Facebook, Twitter and Instagram.__
+The school will actively post on the following social networks: __Add Here__

 ### Our Account Names
 * Facebook: __Add Here__